 Kossuth Park (Harvey Street Park), 76 Harvey Street

 Kossuth Street Park welcomes visitors to this neighborhood park on a lovely street.
 With a quiet ambiance, there are beautiful shade trees, a picnic area, and a playground for the children.
 The park features a state-of-the-art synthetic surface futsal court that opened in April of 2021.

 Monument Square Park, 2 Livingston Avenue at George Street

 Monument Square is a public square, proudly situated in the entertainment district at the foot of Livingston Avenue and in front of the Heldrich Hotel.
 Featuring memorial sculptures and beautiful seasonal plantings, it is a lovely and significant statement to our downtown area.

-131 Tunison Road (at Woodrow Wilson School), also accessible by walking path from Pennington Road
+Murphy Park, 131 Tunison Road (at Woodrow Wilson School), also accessible from Pennington Road

 Pittman Park, 101 Handy Street, also accessible from Seaman Street